Previous Page Next page

 London Caledonians - 1

-Clapton Orient - 2 (Broadbent x2)
+Clapton Orient - 2 (Unknown scorers once thought to be Broadbent x2)

 London Challenge Cup Round 1 Replay

-Caledonian Park, Tuffnell Park
+Caledonian Park, Tuffnell Park.

 4th October 1926

-Clapton Orient - 3 (Cock x2, Broadbent)
+Clapton Orient - 3 (Unknown scorers once thought to be Cock x2, Broadbent)

 West Ham United - 2

-London Challenge Cup Round 2 Millfields Road 18th October 1926 Attendance: 3,600 - Gate amount:
+London Challenge Cup Round 2 Millfields Road 18th October 1926 Attendance: Unknown - Gate

-£190.
+amount: £190.

-Clapton Orient - 4 (Broadbent x2, Gavigan, Cock).
+Clapton Orient - 4 (Unknown scorers once thought to be Broadbent x2, Gavigan, Cock).

 Charlton Athletic - 1